History of women in the United States: Anne Hutchinson

-Enslaved People
+Enslaved women

 In 1655, Elizabeth Key Grinstead, who was enslaved in Virginia, won her freedom in a lawsuit based on her father's status as a free Englishman (her mother was a slave and her father was her mother's owner), helped by the fact that her father had baptized her as Christian in the Church of England.
 However, in 1662 the Virginia House of Burgesses passed a law stating that any child born in the colony would follow the status of its mother, slave or free.
 This was an overturn of a longheld principle of English Common Law, whereby a child's status followed that of the father; it enabled white men who raped enslaved women to hide the mixed-race children born as a result and removed their responsibility to acknowledge, support, or emancipate those children.

 When Europeans began to arrive in the New World, many indigenous people converted.
 As a result, religion was less useful as a way to differentiate and skin color became more important.
 Many elite men had children with enslaved people.
 Pregnancy out of wedlock was encouraged among nonwhite women as the children would become workers/enslaved.
 The number of births out of wedlock in Latin America was much higher than in Europe.
 On the other hand, unmarried white women who had mixed-race children were treated worse than those who had white children.
 Despite the expectation of men to father mixed-raced children with nonwhite women, rape of a woman by a black man could lead to castration and European women who married indigenous men lost their "European" status.
 As more white women moved to the new colonies, interracial sex became less common since Europeans became concerned with "racial survival".